ksjefferies/Employee-management-system/README.md

 -------
 ## Description:

-The Employee Management and Tracking System is a command-line application to manage a company's employee database, using Node.js, Inquirer, and MySQL.
+The Employee Management System is a command-line application to manage a company's employee database, using Node.js, Inquirer, and MySQL.

 -------
 ## Installation: